 Parent-child book reading interventions has been indicated by Taylor, Christensen and Zubrick (2016) as helpful in making a child learn reading at a younger age.
 Such practice develops in a child, the love for books.
 In their study, the absence of book reading was a red flag that signalled the potential for a multiplicity of psycho-social risk factors in the child's home learning environment.
-Therefore, parent-child book reading attitude and thus, develop required knowledge in an early stage of life.
+Therefore, parent-child book reading interventions requires firm ground in families to enable children to have a reading attitude and thus, develop required knowledge in an early stage of life.
 More still, group and pleasurable reading have been identified by Aina et al (2011) as a helpful approach.
 Children are encouraged to form a reading club in school, which can be done in school, at home or in the library.
 In doing this, the learners will discuss the stories and thus build their academic and reading proficiency.